Mohammed-Afnan123/Password-Generator-GUI/README.md

 This project was created as part of the CODSOFT internship.

-The demo video for this project is available on Linkedin (Tagged under CODSOFT the link available in my profile).
+The demo video for this project is available on Linkedin (Tagged under CODSOFT the link available in my profile).☺️